Outer-Wilds-New-Horizons/new-horizons/README.md

 - "outerRadius" : (decimal number)
 - "inclination" : (decimal number)
 - "longitudeOfAscendingNode" : (decimal number)
 - "texture" : (string) The file path to the image used for the rings.
-Normally I use a texture that is one pixel wide for this.
+You can either give it a full image of the rings or a 1 pixel wide strip.
+- "rotationSpeed" : (decimal number)

 ### Spawn
 - "playerSpawnPoint" : (position) If you want the player to spawn on the new body, set a value for this.
 Press "P" in game to have the game log the position you're looking at to find a good value for this.